tari-project/rfcs/src/RFC-0385_StableCoins.md

 * Spending authority rests solely with the account owner and required knowledge of the account private key.
 * Transfers are done in two-steps, via the issuance of an e-cheque by the sender, followed by the claiming of the e-cheque by the recipient.
-* Issuers are able to view account balances by holding a shared encryption key with every user.
-This key is used to encrypt the memo field of the account.
-The issuer can decrypt the memo field and determine the value of the transfer.
-Every account also possesses an equivalence proof, which shows that the balance commitment is equal to the value in the memo field.

 The remainder of this section describes the implementation in more detail.